wp-plugins/bg-biblie-references/readme.txt

 == Changelog ==

+= 2.1.0 =

+* Fastest display page.
+The tooltip is created when you hover the cursor over it only.

 = 2.0.0 =

-* In version 2.0, when you hover your mouse over the link displayed tooltip containing the Bible verses (only in Russian).
+* When you hover your mouse over the link displayed tooltip containing the Bible verses (only in Russian).

 = 1.0.0 =